Download the Playbook

 The John S. and James L. Knight Foundation supported a major initiative to bring residents to the center of autonomous vehicle pilot projects happening in five U.S. cities: Detroit; Long Beach, California; Miami; San Jose, California; and Pittsburgh.
 The pilot projects were designed to engage local residents to ensure that the new mobility technologies reflect community input and meet local needs.
 Leaders from the five pilot cities met regularly to share insights and lessons for other communities.

 With the Knight Foundation’s support, Miami-Dade County Department of Transportation and Public Works (MDC DTPW) partnered with Urban Health Partnerships (UHP), and Ford City:One to Miami-Dade County to roll out the New Mobility Initiative.
 This collaboration sought to implement a bold community engagement effort to inform current and future piloting of new mobility solutions in the County.
-Using a variety of community engagement methods, the team worked to better understand the community’s vision for how new mobility solutions could be used to improve accessibility and mobility equity throughout the County.
+Using a variety of community engagement methods, the team worked to better understand the community’s vision for how new mobility solutions could be used to improve accessibility and transportation opportunities for all residents throughout the County.
 In addition to a wide range outreach activities, the foundational strategy utilized was the Community Liaison Framework (CL Framework).
 The Community Engagement Playbook was developed to document lessons learned throughout the project, and provide a guide for how the County can implement ongoing work with a network of Community Liaisons throughout agencies and project work.

 Project Partners